Clear

 Ivar begins to teach John words for objects and the weather in his native tongue of Norn, a dialect spoken on the islands of Orkney and Shetland.
 As their relationship develops, John learns particular words for emotions, thus enabling the relationship to move from the pragmatic to a more intimate, even tender bond.

 The novel’s language is spare but resonant in its exploration of solitude and the desire for connection.
 As its title Clear suggests, the men come to know themselves and each other in new and illuminating ways.
-The unexpected arrival of John’s wife on the island in search of her husband adds another layer of complexity to this finely written novel.
-The words ‘deeply moving’ are often used in reviews, to the point of becoming a cliché, but Davies’ new novel is just that, as it moves from the despair of loneliness to a joyous sense of hope.
+The unexpected arrival of John’s wife on the island in search of her husband adds another layer of complexity that questions our accepted notions of historical behaviour.

 Publishers Reviews